aydanh2005/Fashion_MNIST_Task2_Project/README.md

-# Fashion-MNIST Classification Project
+# Fashion-MNIST Classification: CNN vs Random Forest

 ## Project Overview

-This project compares two machine learning methods for classifying fashion product images from the Fashion-MNIST dataset:
+This project compares two machine learning approaches for classifying fashion product images from the Fashion-MNIST dataset:

 1. Convolutional Neural Network (CNN)
 2. Random Forest Classifier

-The project was developed for Task 2: Classifying Fashion Products in the Computer Vision project report.
-The aim is to evaluate both models using accuracy, training time, confusion matrices, precision, recall, and worst-performing class analysis.
+The project was developed for **DLBAIPCV01 – Project: Computer Vision, Task 2: Classifying Fashion Products**.
+The objective is to evaluate both models using accuracy, training time, confusion matrices, precision, recall, and worst-performing class analysis.

+## Research Question

+Which model is more suitable for automatic fashion product classification: a Convolutional Neural Network or a Random Forest classifier?

 ## Dataset